Living Standards Research

 The three Living Standards Surveys: 2000, 2004, 2008

 In 1999, the Super 2000 Taskforce commissioned a comprehensive survey of the living standards of older people.
 Three separate surveys were conducted in order to meet the objectives of the research.
 One survey was of older New Zealanders in general and the second was of older Maori.
 The third survey was a sample of working-age people.
 Although the Super 2000 Taskforce was disbanded in March 2000, the survey and the related streams of research were continued by the then Ministry of Social Policy (now the Ministry of Social Development).

-New Zealand Living Standards 2004 not only updates the information in the first report, New Zealand Living Standards 2000, but also expands it by looking into a wider range of factors that can affect people's wellbeing and living standards, such as life history, personal health and access to childcare.
+New Zealand Living Standards 2004 not only updated the information in the first report, New Zealand Living Standards 2000, but also expanded it by looking into a wider range of factors that can affect people's wellbeing and living standards, such as life history, personal health and access to childcare.